Professor David J. Galbreath

 A video of research surrounding warfare, technology and the future of war in the digital age.

-The Leverhulme Trust funded a project on the 'European Minority Rights Regime' on which the most recent research monograph with Joanne McEvoy (Aberdeen) is based.
+My recent research has focused on the global governance of rights based issues through international regimes.
+For instance, the Leverhulme Trust funded a project on the 'European Minority Rights Regime' on which the most recent research monograph with Joanne McEvoy (Aberdeen) is based.

 This research on minority politics can also be seen in such journals as Security Dialogue, Ethno-Politics, Governance, the Journal of European Integration, Democracy and Security, Journal of Contemporary European Studies and Europe-Asia Studies.